deislabs/mystikos/README.md

 # Install or build from source

-Binary downloads of the Open LibOS releases can be found on the Releases page (coming).
+Binary downloads of the Mystikos releases can be found on the Releases page (coming).
 After downloading the tarball, install it with the following commands:

 ```
 tar xvfz <tarball-name> /opt
-export PATH=$PATH:/opt/openlibos/bin
+export PATH=$PATH:/opt/Mystikos/bin
 ```

-To remove a previously installed Open LibOS, simply `sudo rm -rf /opt/openlibos`.
+To remove a previously installed Mystikos, simply `sudo rm -rf /opt/Mystikos`.

-Open LibOS can be built on an Ubuntu 18.04 machine with or without SGX capability.
+Mystikos can be built on an Ubuntu 18.04 machine with or without SGX capability.

 ## Install the prerequisites